‘I can’t believe it’s happened, really’: Joe Wicks — The Big Interview

-He tells me he recently went to Soho Farmhouse and left his phone in the car park.
+On a recent trip to Soho Farmhouse, he left his phone in the car park.
 Did that feel like cold turkey?
 ‘No, not really.
 The community talks to itself now,’ he says.

-Which isn’t quite what I meant – I wanted to know how Joe felt when he switched off, not his followers.
+Followers aside, how does The Body Coach switch off?
 What about meditation?
 ‘I’m mindful, but not that mindful,’ he says.
 ‘On holiday, I tried the Headspace thing.
 I did that for a little while.’

 It’s clear he’s got to where he is through a relentless work ethic combined with an ‘insta-ready’ formula of being attractive, unthreatening and likeable.
 You can’t follow Joe on social media and not know that he’s one of life’s nice guys, and while I’m with him he obligingly poses for photos, selfies and ‘insta-stories’ with everyone who crosses his path.